Human Rights of Migrants: Transnational and Mixed-Status Families

 Participatory Action Research and Community-based Education as Resources for Documentation, Activism and Policy Change, led by Professor M. Brinton Lykes and Attorney Jessica Chicco

-The Center for Human Rights and International Justice has partnered with community-based organizations in the Boston area to collaborate on an interdisciplinary and transnational project.
+The Center has partnered with community-based organizations in the Boston area to collaborate on an interdisciplinary and transnational project.
 The project brings together Central American immigrant members of the organizations, staff organizers from the group, lawyers, psychologists, and social workers to document how the recent upsurge of immigration enforcement is affecting immigrants and their families and communities.
 The aim of the participatory action research (PAR) project is to develop human rights research and advocacy skills among immigrant community members within the United States while at the same time generating action oriented data and information.
 The project has included dozens of collaborative community-university meetings.
 Boston College faculty and students associated with the project have produced scholarly work in the fields of law, psychology, action research methodologies, and social work.
 You can read more about the project’s activities and achievements in the annual reports.

 Recognizing the growing number of mixed status families facing emotional and economic hardship in the United States, the Center is privileged to be home to the Post Deportation Human Rights Project, which provides representation to individuals who have been deported and aims to promote the rights of deportees and their family members